top of page

 “Old magic,” explained the teacup.
 “The natural sort.
 It stirs now and then, but nothing works quite right when it’s out of place.”

-The young flute was quiet.
+The young flute remained quiet.

 Perhaps, he thought, feeling and listening aren’t much different.
 Perhaps it is all a matter of perspective.